 I am an Assistant Professor of Electrical Engineering at Harvard's John A. Paulson School of Engineering and Applied Sciences.
 Before joining Harvard I was a social good post-doctoral fellow at IBM Research in Yorktown Heights, New York.
 I received my Ph.D. in Electrical Engineering and Computer Science at MIT.
 My main research interests are information theory, signal processing, and machine learning.

 My research group works on information theory, signal processing, and machine learning.
-We aim to develop foundational theory that guides the design of machine learning algorithms that do not cause harm.
+We aim to develop foundational theory that guides the design of trustworthy machine learning algorithms.
 Recently, our work has centered around three critical challenges in machine learning: fairness, privacy, and reliability.
 Our vision is that information theory is key for the responsible design of machine learning systems and that a theory-guided approach can massively outperform heuristics.
 You can find more details about our research in the selected publications below.

 I consider myself a scientist who is an engineer at heart, and I enjoy doing fundamental research that serves as a design driver for practical applications.
 My research adopts the information-theoretic blueprint: for a given performance metric (e.g., precision, fairness, privacy), I ask not "How can a given system be made better?" but instead "What is the absolute best a system can be?"
 I use information theory to characterize fundamental performance limits of machine learning systems, and then design algorithms that try to achieve these limits.